autokey/autokey/Basic-Scripts.md

 Users frequently need to use the date or time in a script.

-The easiest way to get and process a date is by using the Python time or datetime modules.
+The easiest way to get and process a date is by using the Python **time** or **datetime** modules:
 ```python
     import time
     output = time.strftime("date %Y:%m:%d")
     keyboard.send_keys(output)
 ```
-If you need a specific time other than "now", Python will be happy to oblige, but setting that up is a separate (purely Python) topic with many options.
-(See links at end.)
+If you need a specific time other than "now", Python will be happy to oblige, but setting that up is a separate (purely Python) topic with many options (see links at the end).

 You can also do things like run the system date command.

-This script uses the simplified system.exec_command() function to execute the Unix date program, get the output, and send it via keyboard output
+This script uses the simplified ```system.exec_command()``` function to execute the Unix **date** program, get the output, and send it via keyboard output:
 ```python
     output = system.exec_command("date")
     keyboard.send_keys(output)
 ```
-or, with more options
+or, with more options:
 ```python
     commandstr="date "+%Y-%m-%d" --date="next sun""
     output = system.exec_command(commandstr)